ipfs/ipfs-docs/docs/concepts/implementations.md

 Software, written in any programming language, is considered to be an _IPFS implementation_ if it adheres to the core principles listed below.
 However, there are characteritics that  characteristics that an IPFS implementation _may_ have, but are not strictly _required_.
 IPFS principles are broad by design because, like HTTP, IPFS supports an open-ended set of use cases and is adaptable to a broad array of operating conditions.
 Some implementations are optimized for specific use cases or devices, or use different subsystems to handle content-addressed data.
 There are multiple specifications in IPFS for handling content-addressed data, and not all implementations implement them.

+You can see the list of implementations [here](./ipfs-implementations.md).

 ## Core principles

 IPFS implementations must: